hantsy/spring6-sandbox/docs/boot-http-service.md

 #### Creating a Declarative HTTP Client

-Following the [Declarative HTTP Client](./docs/declarative-http-client.md), we configure a `PostApi` client using HttpServiceProxyFactory:
+Following the [Declarative HTTP Client](./docs/declarative-http-client.md), we configure a `PostApi` client using `HttpServiceProxyFactory`:

 ```java
 @Configuration